I accidentally wrote my first

 b) []

 Explanation: Empty lists are falsy.
-A space,1
+A space,1, andTrueare truthy. -

 c) It’s concise for simple